-- staff practice (including how they deliver care, staff culture and behaviours)

-the care environment
+- staff practice (including how they deliver care, staff culture and behaviours) the care environment

-- the care environment

 Care provision, integration, and continuity We understand the diverse health and care needs of people and our local communities, so care is joined-up, flexible and supports choice and continuity.
-Evidence Categories health and care professionals working in or with the service

 Alongside people's experience and feedback from staff and leaders.
-The following evidence categories will be looked at: Feedback from partners • commissioners and other system partners
+The following evidence categories will be looked at:

+Commissioners and other system partners